bombasticSlacks/Aspirant/Game/Flurry.md

 ---
 ### Master
 #### Whirlwind
 As a special manoeuvre, you can Whirlwind Attack.
 This manoeuvre means you can make an individual melee attack against a number of enemies that you moved within 2m of this turn, up to your AGI in total enemies.
-Each successful attack is at a negative to damage equal to the number of people being attacked but otherwise, is treated as a regular melee attack.
+Each [Injuring Attack](Combat#Injuring%20Attack) is at a negative to damage equal to the number of people being attacked but otherwise, is treated as a regular melee attack.

 #### Battle Step
 Each round of combat, you receive 1 additional reaction that can only be used to dodge.